 If your system is not managed by a Hardware Management Console (HMC), you can connect a PC or notebook to the server to access the Advanced System Management Interface (ASMI).
-You will need to configure the Ethernet interface on the PC or notebook to communicate with the server.
+You need to configure the Web browser address on the PC or notebook to match the manufacturing default address on the server.